Maknee/maknee.github.io/_posts/2018-08-05-Reverse engineering an Android Game - Analyzing the Anti-Cheat - Part 1.md

 ## Bypassing the anticheat

-I want these series to be about analyzing the anticheat, not about cheating I do not endorse cheating, especially in online games.
+I want these series to be about analyzing the anticheat.

+I do not endorse cheating, especially in online games.